matheusdsb/algorithms/README.md

 # algorithms

 A simple application that sorts an array using either quick sort or insertion sort method, and after that, searches for a value in this array using binary search.
-Sooner other sort methods will be added to the project further.
+Other sort methods will be added to the project further.

 ## Prerequisites